kissmetrics/km-support/_posts/2013-02-19-troubleshooting-identities.md

 categories: troubleshooting
 title: "Problems with Identifying Users?"
 tags: [identities]
-summary: These are several pitfalls to avoid when using KISSmetrics identities.
+summary: These are several pitfalls to avoid when using Kissmetrics identities.
 ---
 * Table of Contents
 {:toc}